 A sufficient condition for uniqueness of equilibrium in a dynamic stochastic game with a finite state space is that the model satisfies statewise uniqueness and the movements through the state space are unidirectional.
 Statewise uniqueness precludes players' actions from giving rise to multiple equilibria and unidirectional movements preclude their expectations from doing so.
 The proof of Proposition 3 illustrates the power of this sufficient condition.
 Specifically, if $\delta = 0$ in our game, then a firm can never move backward to a lower state.
 Hence, once the industry reaches state (M, M), it remains there forever, so that the value of future play in state (M, M) coincides with the value of being in this state ad infinitum.
 In conjunction with statewise uniqueness, this uniquely determines the value of being in state (M, M).
 Next consider states (M-1, M) and (M, M-1).
-The value of future play in states (M-1, M) and (M, M-1) are determined to work backwards establishes that the equilibrium is unique.
+The value of future play in states (M-1, M) and (M, M-1) depends on the value of being in state (M, M).
+Statewise uniqueness ensures that firms' prices in states (M - 1, M) and (M, M - 1) as well as the value of being in these states are uniquely determined.
+Continuing to work backward establishes that the equilibrium is unique.